 In contrast, cDC1, situated deep within the LN paracortex [46], excel at capturing cell-associated antigens and dead cells through specific receptors like Clec9A, DEC205, Axl, and TIM3 [48].
 This subtype predominantly processes cell-associated antigens via cross-presentation on MHCI, crucial for antiviral and antitumor immunity [48].
 Monoclonal antibodies targeting receptors such as CLEC9a and DEC205 have successfully enhanced antigen uptake and cross-presentation in vaccination contexts [49–51].
 Additionally, both monocyte-derived DCs (moDC) and cDC2 can engage in cross-presentation, indicating a degree of redundancy in this pathway, particularly notable in humans [52–54].

-Dendritic cells (DCs) constitute the primary population of antigen-presenting cells in vivo, playing a crucial role in initiating antigen-specific activation and expansion of naive CD4+ T cells through interactions involving peptide–MHCII binding with the TCR and co-stimulatory signaling [49, 55].
-Among DC subtypes, cDC2 stands out for its remarkable efficiency in processing exogenous antigens for presentation on MHCII, resulting in superior CD4+ T cell proliferation compared to cDC1.
-This specialization is believed to be influenced by the expression of Irf4 in cDC2, as IRF4 has been linked to enhanced peptide–MHCII complex formation in these cells [55].
+DCs constitute the primary population of antigen-presenting cells in vivo, playing a crucial role in initiating antigen-specific activation and expansion of naive CD4+ T cells through interactions involving peptide–MHC-II binding with the TCR and co-stimulatory signaling [49, 55].
+Among DC subtypes, cDC2 stands out for its remarkable efficiency in processing exogenous antigens for presentation on MHC-II, resulting in superior CD4+ T cell proliferation compared to cDC1.
+This specialization is believed to be influenced by the expression of Irf4 in cDC2, as IRF4 has been linked to enhanced peptide–MHC-II complex formation in these cells [55].

-Beyond facilitating CD4+ T cell activation and proliferation, the communication between DCs and CD4+ T cells during antigen presentation plays a crucial role in determining the differentiation fate of T helper (Th) cells.
-Several factors, including the strength and duration of co-stimulatory signals and interactions between peptide-MHCII and TCR, are implicated in regulating the Th cell differentiation program [56].
+Beyond facilitating CD4+ T cell activation and proliferation, the communication between DCs and CD4+ T cells during antigen presentation plays a crucial role in determining the differentiation fate of T helper (TH) cells.
+Several factors, including the strength and duration of co-stimulatory signals and interactions between peptide-MHC-II and TCR, are implicated in regulating the Th cell differentiation program [56].

 Strategies for Dendritic Cell Activation